pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

    :alt: dist-arch (worker mode)
    :align: center

-GLT introduces the `graphlearn_torch.distributed.DistContext <graphlearn_torch.distributed.dist_context.DistContext>`__ to manage the distributed location and context information for each distributed process.
+GLT introduces the `graphlearn_torch.distributed.DistContext <graphlearn_torch.distributed.dist_context.DistContext>`__
+to manage the distributed location and context information for each distributed process.
 At the beginning of each trainer process, you should initialize the distributed process context with `graphlearn_torch.distributed.init_worker_group <graphlearn_torch.distributed.dist_context.init_worker_group>`__.
-E.g, if there are 4 distributed trainer processes, the following example shows how to initialize the worker group on trainer-0:
+E.g, if there are 4 trainer processes, the following example shows how to initialize the worker group on trainer-0:

 .. code-block:: python